Save up to 50% off your energy and water bills

 If you’re trying to cut down your water use to help conserve or save money, there are a few really easy steps you can take that will make a huge amount of difference, and fast.
 There are small changes you can make, like swapping your taps and showerheads to low-flow versions, and bigger switches, like upgrading your toilets, dishwasher or washing machine to use less water per cycle.

-Pascoe’s Recommended Appliances & Fixture Upgrades
+Pascoe’s Recommended Appliances & Fixture Upgrades for Water Efficiency

 For simple tasks like cleaning your hands, wetting your toothbrush or washing your hands, upgrading to a more efficient tap is a no-brainer.
 Thanks to some ingenious engineering, this budget friendly change can halve your water use (see table) with little to no impact on your water pressure.